Bogdomeble/projekt_grafika_final/docs.md

     *   For Visual Studio, add all source files to the project.
 *   **Assets:** Place shader files (`.vert`, `.frag`) and texture image files (`.png`) in the same directory as the executable, or ensure the paths in the code correctly point to them.
 *   **Run:** Execute the compiled program.

-## 7. Future Improvements

-*   **Correct Normal Transformation:** Implement `Normal = mat3(transpose(inverse(model))) * aNormal;` in `default.vert` for accurate lighting under all object transformations.
-*   **Advanced Lighting:**
-    *   Support multiple light sources (arrays of light structs in shaders).
-    *   Implement different light types (directional lights, spotlights).
-    *   Add shadow mapping.
-*   **Material System:** Create a `Material` class or struct to define properties like diffuse color (if not textured), specular color, shininess, ambient color per object, and pass these to shaders.
-This would also clarify the use of per-vertex color vs. texture color.
-*   **Scene Graph:** For more complex scenes, a scene graph structure can help manage object hierarchies and transformations more effectively.
-*   **Improved Cylinder/Sphere Geometry:** Refine the geometry generation for smoother results, especially UV mapping and normals for complex cases like cones.
-Fix any remaining culling issues by perfecting winding orders.
-*   **Skybox/Environment:** Add a skybox for a more immersive background.
-*   **User Interface:** Use a library like ImGui for real-time tweaking of parameters, camera controls, light properties, etc.
-*   **Error Handling:** More robust error checking for OpenGL calls (`glGetError`).
-*   **Gamma Correction:** Implement gamma correction for more perceptually accurate colors.
-*   **More Shapes:** Add classes for Torus, Teapot, etc.
-*   **Model Loading:** Integrate a library like Assimp to load complex 3D models from files (e.g., `.obj`, `.fbx`).